elephantscale/es-training-new/cassandra/slides/Cassandra_Basics.md

 ## CQL Shell Getting Started

- * Use ‘help’ or ‘?’ to get help
+ * Use 'help' or '?' to get help

  * 	*cqlsh> help describe;*